1995parham-learning/1995parham-learning.github.io/content/concepts/Raft.md

 - A _candidate_ can ask for votes to become the leader.
 - A _follower_ only responds to candidate(s) or the leader.

-To maintain these server status(es), the Raft algorithm divides time into small terms of arbitrary length.
+To maintain these servers status(es), the Raft algorithm divides time into small terms of arbitrary length.
 Each term is identified by a monotonically increasing number, called **term number**.
 This term number is maintained by every node and is passed while communications between nodes.
 Every term starts with an election to determine the new leader.
 The candidates ask for votes from other server nodes(followers) to gather majority.
 If the majority is gathered, the candidate becomes the leader for the current term.
 If no majority is established, the situation is called a **split vote** and the term ends with no leader.
 Hence, a term can have **at most** one leader.

+Raft algorithm uses two types of Remote Procedure Calls(RPCs) to carry out the functions:

+- **RequestVotes** RPC is sent by the Candidate nodes to gather votes during an election
+- **AppendEntries** is used by the Leader node for replicating the log entries and also as a heartbeat mechanism to check if a server is still up.
+If heartbeat is responded back to, the server is up else, the server is down.
+Be noted that the heartbeats do not contain any log entries.